AUDETER: A Large-scale Dataset for Deepfake Audio Detection in Open Worlds: Introduction

+State-of-the-art (SOTA) DFAD models have shown strong performance against current benchmark datasets, such as ASVSpoof \cite{wang2020asvspoof,yamagishi2021asvspoof,wang2024asvspoof} and In-the-Wild (ITW) \cite{itw}.
+However, their performance in real-world scenarios remains unreliable, particularly when detecting deepfake audio generated by novel speech synthesis systems not seen during training, as well as human voices with different acoustic characteristics and artefacts.
+This is because most DFAD models are trained under a closed-world binary classification formulation, which fits only the limited acoustic and synthetic patterns present in the training data and consequently degrades open-world generalisation, as illustrated in Fig.~\ref{fig:intuition}.
+We refer to {\it open-world detection} as the setting where both real and synthetic audio samples at inference time may originate from previously unseen distributions or synthesis systems not explicitly included in training.

-Current datasets have become increasingly limited in covering the diverse and up-to-date deepfake speech patterns.
-While existing models achieve high performance on these datasets, they do not adequately evaluate the realistic challenges for the detection in open worlds, as previously mentioned.
-To improve and promote evaluation for open-world detection, we introduce AUDETER (AUdio DEepfake TEst Range), a large-scale deepfake audio detection dataset that collects audio samples generated by a wide variety of speech synthesis models and multiple sources of human voices.
+Current datasets are becoming increasingly limited in covering diverse and recent deepfake speech patterns.
+As a result, they fail to adequately challenge modern DFAD models for open-world detection.
+To improve open-world DFAD evaluation and model training, we introduce \textbf{AUDETER} (AUdio DEepfake TEst Range), a large-scale deepfake audio detection dataset that consists of audio samples systematically created using a wide variety of speech synthesis models and multiple sources of human voices.
 Table \ref{tab:compare} compares AUDETER with the existing datasets.
-AUDETER contains 4,682 hours of deepfake audio generated using 21 speech synthesis systems, including 10 recent Text-to-Speech (TTS) models, corresponding to 4 human voice corpora, making it much larger and more diverse than previous datasets.
-A key advantage is that for each real audio sample, we provide corresponding fake audio generated by all synthesis systems using matching scripts, allowing for systematic, balanced evaluation with consistent structure.
-By combining different AUDETER components, we can simulate various domain shifts in open-world detection.
+AUDETER contains 4,682 hours of deepfake audio generated using 21 speech synthesis systems, including 10 recent TTS models, corresponding to 4 human voice corpora, making it substantially larger and more diverse than previous datasets.
+In particular, each real audio sample is paired with matched synthetic versions from all 21 synthesis systems, enabling balanced evaluation and controlled analysis of domain shifts in open-world detection.
+Moreover, the quality of all generated audio is rigorously assessed for intelligibility and naturalness (see Fig.~\ref{fig:gen_pipeline} for AUDETER’s audio generation pipeline).

-Through extensive evaluation using AUDETER, we find that existing detection models trained on current datasets experience significant performance drops when used for open-world detection, further demonstrating the limitations in current benchmarks and training resources.
-Our key finding is that while generalising to all possible acoustic patterns is infeasible, speech synthesis systems share similar audio patterns.
-By combining a set of diverse, representative systems, we can achieve reasonably universal generalisation to most systems.
-In addition, training with large-scale data incorporating diverse sources of human voices will improve the domain transferability of learned deepfake patterns against domain shift in real audio.
-AUDETER's consistent structure and systematic design enables understanding of the relationships between systems and human voice sources for developing more effective training data compositions.